Skein-studio/front-end-webapp/README.md

 ## MVP TO-DO

 sorted by decreasing importance.

 #### Bigger Picture Stuff

-* Refactor current frontend code into the updated model.
+- Refactor current frontend code into the updated model.
-* Playback of signals should actually play the output of the parent node.
+- Playback of signals should actually play the output of the parent node.

 #### Front End Stuff

 ##### To-Do:

-* Styling check for texts and stuff inside nodes.
+- Styling check for texts and stuff inside nodes.
   - The "compute for 3 tokens" text should fit more neatly inside the progress bar. (??)
   - The text after generating sounds in the source node is center-aligned instead of left-aligned.
 It is also the color white. (what should it be?)
   - The white background. (??)
   - Style Edit inside the signal node.
 Should there be a "set" button or something similar?
-* Map and items in corner should change placement if screen is too narrow.
+- Map and items in corner should change placement if screen is too narrow.
-* When in a large view of a node, you should be able to return to the canvas by just clicking on the side.
+- When in a large view of a node, you should be able to return to the canvas by just clicking on the side.

 ##### Bugs:

+###### Nodes

 ###### Source Node

 ###### Signal Node

-* Signals that are computed gets "uncomputed" a new node is created.
+- Signals that are computed gets "uncomputed" a new node is created.
-* Signal nodes only appear from the first output handle. (?)
+- Signal nodes only appear from the first output handle. (?)

 ###### Merge Node
-* For merge node handles, standard is one input, but when that one is connected - a new handle appears next to it.
-* The handle state is not functional at the moment.
-    - you cannot connect more than one edge
-*  Adding new handle after connecting one does not update the location of the edge.
-*  Connecting handle to a merge node removes the old state.
-[Above stuff will all be remade]

 ###### Split Node
-* When connecting two edges from a split output, you cannot do it again until you update the state manually.
-    - I think you need the "reload component" or something similar to fix this.
-[Above stuff will all be remade]

-___________________
+---

 Node.js stuff below

-___________________
+---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started